redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 7. Get MAC addresses

 When setting up the undercloud on the instack virtual machine, you will need the MAC addresses of the baremetal node virtual machines.
-Use the following command to obtain the list of addresses you can add to your deploy-overcloudrc file later.
+Use the following command to obtain the list of addresses.
+Later, you will need these MAC addresses to add to your deploy-overcloudrc file later.

         for i in $(seq 0 3); do echo -n $(tripleo get-vm-mac baremetal_$i) " "; done; echo